Frank Mitloehner Weighs in on Measuring Methane in Carbon Brief Article

 Dr. Mitloehner disputes that criticism, saying the goal is clarity, not leniency.
 “If you reduce emissions, it makes your contributions look less.
 If you increase emissions, it makes your contributions much worse," he said.

-While Dr. Mitloehner recognizes that questions around the fairness of using GWP* are legitimate policy concerns, he maintains that, from a scientific standpoint, the approach is sound and not subject to significant dispute.
+While Dr. Mitloehner recognizes that questions around the fairness of using GWP* are legitimate policy concerns, he maintains that, reducing methane is the ultimate goal regardless of the metric used.

 The Carbon Brief story comes as countries like New Zealand and Ireland weigh whether to adopt GWP* in national climate reporting — decisions that could reshape global methane policy.